MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ## <a name="contains"></a> `unordered_map::contains`

-Checks if there is an element in the `unordered_map` with the specified key.
+Checks if there's an element in the `unordered_map` with the specified key.
 Introduced in C++20.

 ```cpp